baby-loris/bla/README.md

 This method is used on the client side and makes it possible to joint all requests to the server during one tick.
 It shortens number of request dramatically.

 The client side uses this method by default and can be changed with `disableBatch` option.

+Do you want the proves that batch is effective?
+See [bla-benchmark](https://github.com/baby-loris/bla-benchmark).

 ## API Reference
   * Server side